benbasson/basson-dot-at/content/blog/20160803-thinking-retrospectively.md

 Firstly, it must be chaired by someone who will keep things moving along, rather than descending into uncontrolled discussions.
 The point of a retrospective is to identify problems and come up with solutions, not to discuss everything in incredible detail.
 If the meeting takes more than 30-40 minutes, put down an action item to run your retrospectives more effectively!

 Secondly, you need to quantify the feedback.
-If you're using post-it suggestions from everyone involved, you could use [affinity sorting][6] to help you organise and understand the importance of each topic discussed.
+If you're using post-it suggestions from everyone involved, you could use [affinity sorting][6] to help organise and understand the importance of each topic discussed.

 Thirdly, you must take down actions that are reasonable to try and address in the next sprint (or other measure of time).
 You shouldn't see issues coming up again and again in retrospectives, otherwise you're not continuously improving, you're just continuously moaning.